alcionai/corso/website/blog/2023-2-10-large-exchange-backups.md

 1. Use multiple repositories for different tenants

 If you’re a managed service provider or otherwise running a multi-tennant architecture, you should use multiple separate repositories with Corso.
-There are two ways to pursue this:
+Two ways to pursue this:

 - point to separate buckets
 - place other repositories in subfolders of the same bucket with the `prefix` option